-The student is expected to be familiar with all rules and regulations of the College, including official announcements listed in the Class Schedule.
-The student will be held responsible for the observance of all rules and regulations.
+The student is expected to be familiar with all rules and regulations of the College and will be held responsible for the observance of all rules and regulations.

-AN EQUAL ACCESS/EQUAL OPPORTUNITY INSTITUTION
+NOTICE OF EQUAL ACCESS/EQUAL OPPORTUNITY AND NONDISCRIMINATION

-Chipola College does not discriminate against any persons, employees, students, applicants or others affiliated with the college with regard to race, color, religion, ethnicity, national origin, age, veteran's status, disability, gender, genetic information, marital status or any other protected class under applicable federal and state laws, in any college program, activity or employment.
-Inquiries may be directed to Karan Davis, Associate Vice President of Human Resources and Equity Officer, 3094 Indian Circle, Marianna, FL 32446, Building A, Room 184B, 850-718-2205, davisk@chipola.edu.
+Chipola College does not discriminate against any persons, employees, students, applicants or others affiliated with the college with regard to race, color, religion, ethnicity, national origin, age, veteran's status, disability, gender, genetic information, marital status, pregnancy or any other protected class under applicable federal and state laws, in any college program, activity or employment.